 FIA Rally Star Asia-Pacific Final: Pragathi Gowda keeps Indian hopes alive to make Stage 3 cut

-Bengaluru, October 11: Pragathi Gowda kept Indian hopes alive in the FIA Rally Star Asia-Pacific Final as the Bengaluru-based driver qualified for Stage-3 of the competition at the Madras International Circuit, in Irungattukottai, near Chennai on Tuesday (October 11).
+Bengaluru, October 11: Bengaluru's Pragathi Gowda kept Indian hopes alive in the FIA Rally Star Asia-Pacific Final as she qualified for Stage-3 of the competition at the Madras International Circuit, in Irungattukottai, near Chennai on Tuesday (October 11).

 The 25-year old, who clocked a best lap of 1min, 41.96sec, was among 12 qualifiers for the final round which will be run on Wednesday (October 12) when the Asia-Pacific champion is decided.